Montana Auto Insurance Requirements

 The Montana Automobile Insurance Plan is available to drivers who are unable to obtain required coverage through the voluntary market.
 More information is available on the AIPSO website.

-Factors Influencing Car Insurance Premiums in Montana
+Factors Influencing Car Insurance Premiums in Montan

-Getting a quote for cheap car insurance in Montana requires some research and rate comparisons between different insurance companies.
 Montana ranks as one of the highest states in the nation for car insurance costs.
 Some factors that impact insurance rates in Montana include:

-• Vehicle repair costs are generally more expensive in Montana than elsewhere
+– Vehicle repair costs are generally more expensive in Montana than elsewhere

-• Overall accident fatality rates are well above national averages
+– Overall accident fatality rates are well above national averages

-• A percentage of uninsured drivers that is near national averages
+– A percentage of uninsured drivers that is near national averages

-• Vehicle theft rates near national averages
+– Vehicle theft rates near national averages

-The average auto insurance premium for residents in Montana is $2,190 in 2011; the national average is $1,790.
+The average auto insurance premium for residents in Montana is $655.

 Tips for Obtaining Cheap Car Insurance in Montana

-• If you’re over 55, take a state-approved defensive driving course for a policy discount
+If you’re over 55, Montana law requires insurers give you a premium reduction if you take a state-approved defensive driving

-• Maintain a good driving record
+-Maintain a good driving record

-• Bind multiple policies (homeowners, life, auto) with the same provider
+– Bind multiple policies (homeowners, life, auto) with the same provider

-• Maintain a good credit score
+– Maintain good credit score

-• Create a personal “emergency fund” of up to $1500 and increase deductibles accordingly
+– Create a personal “emergency fund” of up to $1500 and increase deductibles accordingly

-• Discuss affinity discounts with your insurance provider
+– Discuss affinity discounts with your insurance provider

-• Drop comprehensive and collision insurance on older vehicles
+– Drop comprehensive and collision insurance on older vehicles that are paid off and are worth less than $1,000

 Montana Statistics

-• Auto Theft: Montana has a relatively high vehicle theft rate, but it has been decreasing (as is the case in most states) consistently over the past 10 years.
+– Auto Theft: Montana has a relatively high vehicle theft rate, but it has been decreasing (as is the case in most states) consistently over the past 10 years.
 This can be attributed primarily to anti-theft devices being standard on recent model cars, as well as public awareness of the issue:

-• Automobile Accidents: The total vehicle miles traveled in Montana has remained fairly consistent in recent years, but vehicle accident fatality rates have declined somewhat.
+– Automobile Accidents: The total vehicle miles traveled in Montana has remained fairly consistent in recent years, but vehicle accident fatality rates have declined somewhat.
 Still, Montana is well above the national average in numbers of deaths in car crashes.

 (Source: National Highway Traffic Safety Administration)